solid/solidproject.org/pages/standardisation.md

 * [Data Interoperability and Portability Panel](https://github.com/solid/process/blob/master/panels.md#data-interoperability-and-portability) on Mondays at 2130 CET  on [this line](https://global.gotomeeting.com/join/620786365)
 * [Authorization and Access Control Panel](https://github.com/solid/process/blob/master/panels.md#authorization-and-access-control) on Wednesdays at 1600 CET on [this line](https://hangouts.google.com/call/vsPFdfBxsTgfHcjKbmcXAEEE)
 * Test Suite on Wednesdays at 1530 CET on [this line](https://whereby.com/solid-test-suit)
-* There is a weekly W3C Solid Community Group call to review all panels on Thursdays alternating between 1000CET and 1600CET on [this line](https://zoom.us/j/121552099).
+* There is a weekly W3C Solid Community Group call to review all panels on Thursdays alternating between 1000 CET and 1600 CET on [this line](https://zoom.us/j/121552099).
 The 28th November 2019 will be at 1000 CET.

 There are two ways of contributing to Solid:
 * Panellists: draft theme based proposals with other panellists to improve Solid